ros2/domain_bridge/README.md

 See the [design document](docs/design.md) for more details about how the bridge works.

-**NOTE: the following sections are aspirational and are a work-in-progress.**

 ## Prerequisites

 - [ROS 2](https://index.ros.org/doc/ros2/Installation) (Galactic or newer)